ikhebgeenaccount/RiotAPIMiner/README.md

 #### Creating your own Formatters

-To create your own Formatter you can create a class that implements the Formatter interface.
+To create your own Formatter you can create a class that extends the DefaultFormatter class.

 ## Disclaimer
 Riot API Miner isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.